-Currently closed due to covid-19.
-We will update this as soon as we hear an opening date.
 The place where Tobasco Sauce is made is only about a three hour drive!
 Built on a salt dome, Avery Island has a variety of attractions open to the public including a museum, factory tour, “jungle gardens” to explore, and even an onsite restaurant if you’d like to have lunch.

 Only about forty minutes away, Bogue Chitto State Park has plenty to keep you entertained for most of the day.
 There’s splashing in the banks of the Bogue Chitto, there’s a playground, and there are trails to explore.
 This is perfect if your little ones aren’t quite up to one of the longer drives.
 You can read a full review of the amenities and the camp sites here.
 We do not recommend tubing with young children.
 You can read more about that here.

 It’s only about two hours to Lafayette!
 Well, maybe a little more.
 You can canoe or kayak in the nature areas or visit the historic village.
 Definitely visit their website to see all of the opportunities available at Vermillion.
 The historic village is one of the most-visited attractions in the Lafayette area.